turbot/steampipe-plugin-aws/docs/tables/aws_inspector_assessment_target.md

 # Table: aws_inspector_assessment_target

-The AWS Inspector Assessment Target resource is used to create Amazon Inspector assessment targets, which specify the Amazon EC2 instances that will be analyzed during an assessment run.
+The AWS Inspector Assessment Target resource specify the Amazon EC2 instances that will be analyzed during an assessment run.

 ## Examples